 Committee on Equity and Inclusion, Department of Family Medicine (group member, 2021-present)

-Preventive Medicine Residency, Community Prevention and Maternal Health Equity track (core faculty)
+Preventive Medicine Residency, Community Prevention and Maternal Health Equity track (track co-founder and Associate Program Director)

 Publications listed below are automatically derived from MEDLINE/PubMed and other